sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 `headers` | `map(string)` | Additional headers to send with the request. | `{}` | no
 `balancer_name` | `string` | Which gRPC client-side load balancer to use for requests. | | no
 `auth` | `capsule(otelcol.Handler)` | Handler from an `otelcol.auth` component to use for authenticating requests. | | no

-> **NOTE**: The `client` block also has a hidden `endpoint` attribute which is normally used to set the gRPC endpoint.
-> This attribute should NOT be used in the `otelcol.exporter.loadbalancing` component, because it will be overridden
-> according to the settings in the [resolver][] block.

 {{< docs/shared lookup="flow/reference/components/otelcol-compression-field.md" source="agent" >}}